rhododendrons beneath the birches

 Daily, YEAR ROUND, dawn to dusk

 Woodlawn Museum, Route 172, Ellsworth, Me.
 Beautiful brick Federal mansion with tall, elegant 18-pane windows (the Black House) on 180 acres with large old trees, perennial gardens, and a formal garden enclosed by a lilac hedge.
-Grounds free; house tours $12, May-October.
+Grounds free; house tours $15, Wednesday-Sunday, June-October.

 207-667-8671